It was February 2016 and Chef Daniel Jacobs' future was looking particularly bright.

 "And then when we moved into our new house, he was having trouble lifting and taking things up the stairs," says Riley.
 "He didn’t have any strength in his hip.
 At first, we just presumed it was an injury, but after a while, it started to really make him wonder."

-When a friend's brother, who also works as a physical therapist, suggested the physical symptoms could be neurological, Jacobs made an appointment to see his sister-in-law, a neurologist at the University of Chicago.
-There he underwent extensive testing, which ruled out ALS, Parkinson's disease and multiple sclerosis, three ailments Jacobs says were suspected.
+When a friend’s brother, who also works as a physical therapist, suggested the physical symptoms could be neurological, Jacobs made an appointment to see his sister-in-law, a neurologist at the University of Chicago.
+There he underwent extensive testing, which ruled out ALS, Parkinson’s disease and multiple sclerosis, three ailments Jacobs says were all potential culprits.

 In some ways, Jacobs says, the diagnosis of Kennedy’s Disease was a relief.
 "We finally knew what it was, and it’s not nearly as life-threatening as some of the other things."

 But just before his six-month follow-up visit with the doctor, Jacobs says he began having pain and weakness in his hands.
 He assumed it was carpal tunnel, a common malady among chefs.
 But that, too, turned out to be a symptom of the worsening disease.
 And it hit home.